Steel industry in Luxembourg: Early development

 Iron was already worked and processed by the Celts in the region of modern-day Luxembourg.
 Archeological remains of this have been found on the Gläicht between Esch-Alzette and Rumelange.
-In 2003-2005, the remains of a smelting plant from the 13th or 14th century were found and excavated in the Genoeserbusch near Peppange.
+In 2003–2005, the remains of a smelting plant from the 13th or 14th century were found and excavated in the Genoeserbusch near Peppange.

 In the pre-industrial period (17th-18th centuries), there were a number of furnaces throughout the country, located near rivers (for water power) or forests (where charcoal was produced).
 "Bohnerz" ("bean ore") was used.
-The furnaces only employed a small number of permanent, specialised workers, estimated at about 700 in the late 18th century.
+The furnaces only employed a small number of permanent, specialised workers, estimated at 700 in the late 18th century.
 This early industry involved another 8,000-10,000 workers on a seasonal basis: road workers, carriers, lumberjacks, colliers.
 These were generally farmers temporarily freed up from agricultural work, and earning some extra money.
 Luxembourgish steel industry generally produced iron bars, wrought iron and cast iron.
 Due to the weak domestic market, most of this was exported to workshops in Liège, which used the iron in their manufactured products which were exported from Dutch ports.